gilbertchen/duplicacy/README.md

 [Obnam](http://obnam.org) got the incremental backup model right in the sense that every incremental backup is actuall a full snapshot.
 Although Obnam also splits files into chunks, it does not adopt either the rsync algorithm or the variable-size chunking algorithm.
 As a result, deletions or insertions of a few bytes will foil the
 [deduplication](http://obnam.org/faq/dedup).
 Deletion of old backups is possible, but no cloud storages are supoprted.
-Multiple clients can back up to the same storage, guarded by [locking on-disk data structures](http://obnam.org/locking/).
+Multiple clients can back up to the same storage, but the access is made sequential by the [locking on-disk data structures](http://obnam.org/locking/).
 It is unclear if lack of cloud storage is due to difficulties in porting the locking on-disk data structures to cloud storage APIs.

 [Attic](https://attic-backup.org) has been acclaimed by some as the [Holy Grail of bacups](https://www.stavros.io/posts/holy-grail-backups).
 It follows the same incremental backup model as Obnam, but embraces the variable-size chunk algorithm for better performance and better deduplication.
 Deletions of old backup is also supported.
-However, no cloud storages are supported, as in Obnam.
-Secondly, concurrent backups from multiple clients to the same storage is not possible, as locking is still required.
+However, no cloud backends are implemented, as in Obnam.
+Although concurrent backups from multiple clients to the same storage is in theory possible by the use of locking, it is
+[not recommended](http://librelist.com/browser//attic/2014/11/11/backing-up-multiple-servers-into-a-single-repository/#e96345aa5a3469a87786675d65da492b) by the developer due to chunk indices being kept locally.
-Concurrent access is not only a convenience; it is a necessity for better deduplication.
+Concurrent access is not only a convenience; it is a necessity for better deduplicatio.
 For instance, if multiple machines can back up their entire drives to the same storage, only one copy of the same OS files can be stored, greatly reducing the storage space regardless of the number of machines.
 Attic still adopts the traditional approach of using a centralized indexing database to manage chunks, and relies heavily on caching to improve performance.
-The presence of locking makes it hard to be adapted for cloud storage APIs and prevents concurrent access.
+The presence of exclusive locking makes it hard to be adapted for cloud storage APIs.

 [restic](https://restic.github.io) is a more recent addition to the long list of backup tools.
 It is worth mentioning here because like Duplicacy, it is written in Go.
 Like bup, it uses a format similar to the git packfile format, but not exactly the same.
 Multiple clients backing up to the same storage are still guarded by
 [locks](https://github.com/restic/restic/blob/master/doc/Design.md#locks).